 Create a client or use an existing one.
 Follow these instructions to configure a client that enables the Code Flow.

-- The callback URL will have to be aligned with the configuration in Cloudflare, see below.
+Important configurations* Make sure that the `openid` and `email` scopes are provided by the client. * The callback URL will have to be aligned with the configuration in Cloudflare, see below

 In Cloudflare for Teams, click Access -> Authentication -> Add in the Login methods section and select OpenID Connect